Are women oppressed today? If so, why is it that they live more? Why are they happier?

 He takes a fascinating look into the biology of the sexes, to find where female superiority and male weakness is located: sex.
 He argues that the point in history when the prehistoric gender balance was overturned was during “the worst mistake in human history”: the Agricultural Revolution, when what he calls “the Female Coup d’etat” took place.

-The author, being unrelentingly radically progressive, concludes that in historic societies, capitalism included, women’s power is greater due to their control over sex.
-He proposes radical ways for men to deal with their disadvantaged position, as well as radical ways to remedy the gender balance in society as a necessary prerequisite for equality and social peace.
+The author, from a radically humanitarian viewpoint, concludes that in historic societies, capitalism included, women’s power is greater due to their control over sex.
+He proposes ways for men to deal with their disadvantaged position, as well as ways to remedy the gender balance in society as a necessary prerequisite for equality and social peace.